 What is biofeedback and how does it work?

-Biofeedback is a technique whose goal is for the individual to learn to voluntarily control responses of various of their own biological processes (Carrobles, 2016), by decreasing or increasing the likelihood of the occurrence of a physiological response, by associating it with some consequence (Moscoso, 1984).
+Biofeedback is a technique whose goal is for the individual to learn to voluntarily control responses of different biological processes (Carrobles, 2016), by decreasing or increasing the probability of a physiological response occurring, by associating it with some consequence (Moscoso, 1984).

 This technique is an evidence-based practice, that is, it is based on evidence obtained from research to guide the provision of health services, and it has been tested and proven in research and clinical practice (Yucha & Montgomery, 2008).

-The procedure consists of recording a specific physiological activity of a subject using electronic devices and specialized software.
-The system is programmed so that when the subject manages to evoke the desired physiological activity, they receive immediate and accurate feedback through auditory or visual stimuli.
+The procedure consists of recording a subject’s specific physiological activity using electronic devices and specialized software.
+The system is programmed so that, when the subject succeeds in evoking the desired physiological activity, they receive immediate and precise feedback through auditory or visual stimuli.
 By associating this feedback with the physiological response, the subject learns to identify it and, through training, manages to modulate it voluntarily.
-It is essential that the information be presented in real time so that the subject can perceive the changes and learn to control them effectively (Yucha & Montgomery, 2008).
+It is essential that the information is presented in real time, so that the subject can perceive the changes and learn to control them effectively (Yucha & Montgomery, 2008).

 There are different types of biofeedback, depending on the physiological system being monitored, which are described below (Yucha & Montgomery, 2008):

-- Electromyographic: measures the electrical activity of muscles.
+- Electromyographic: measures the electrical activity of the muscles.

 - Temperature: records peripheral temperature.